odalic/odalic-docker/readme.md

 docker run -ti --name odalic -p 8080:8080 odalic:latest
 ```

+The Odalic UI can be now accessed from your favourite browser [here](http://localhost:8080/odalic-ui).

 If you want to access the odalic installation files and configuration, you must run the Odalic image in the detached mode:

 ```